iikirilov/spotless-kotlin/README.md

     8. `git remote add origin <your_remote_repo_url>`
     9. `git commit -m "Initial commit"`
 2. Open your newly created project in you IDE of choice.
-3. Create your modules as described below.
+3. Create your modules as described [here](README.md#Modules).
 [Optional]
+4. Set-up logback.
+[TODO]
-4. Write some kotlin.
+5. Write some kotlin.
-5. Run `./gradlew spotlessApply` to automatically klean up you kode.
+6. Run `./gradlew spotlessApply` to automatically klean up you kode.
-6. Commit, push and repeat from 4.
+7. Commit, push and repeat from 5.

 # Modules